 Collaborating with Governmental Organisations

 Our members have many advisory and supervisory roles in committees set up by governmental institutions.
 These allow us to give advice to policy makers, and the transfer of knowledge from our research to them directly.
+Such committees include:

 - UNESCO – COMEST: Committee on the Ethics of Science and Technology.